 One of the areas we’re often asked about is that of policies.
-In this article I’ll cover some of the dos and don’ts of creating policies for ISO27001 certification.
+In this article I’ll cover some of the dos and don’ts of creating ISO 27001 policies.

 But first of all, what do we mean by a policy?
 One common definition of a policy is: